Dambořice: History

+Demographics

 Economy

 Dambořice is known for the Dambořice oil field.
 It produces about 55% of the country's oil production.

+Transport

+The I/54 road (the section that connects Kyjov with the D1 motorway) runs along the northeastern municipal border.

 Sights

-The most important landmarks are Church of Saint Martin and the Jewish cemetery.
-The church was first mentioned in 1326, and it was reconstructed to its current form around 1780.
+The main landmark of Dambořice is the Church of Saint Martin.
+The original church was first mentioned in 1326.
+In 1780, it was replaced by the current Baroque church.
+In 1909–1910, it was reconstructed to its present form.

+The second historical monument is the Jewish cemetery.
+It was founded at the beginning of the 17th century and used until 1940.
+The oldest preserved tombstones are from around 1700.